 Representatives to Staff Alliance shall serve a minimum of a one-year term.
-The term shall run from September 1 to August 30 of the following year.
+The term shall run from July 1 to June 30 of the following year.

+Officers

+Staff Alliance officers shall include a chair, vice chair, secretary, and treasurer elected annually by the members of Staff Alliance.

 Qualifications

 Representatives to the Staff Alliance should have prior shared governance experience wherever possible.